 New York City can be one of the most expensive destinations in the United States (and the world).
-You can pay more for lodging, dining, and transportation than almost anywhere else; however, in this guide, we steer you to the best values for your money at every level.
+You can pay more for lodging, dining, and transportation than almost anywhere else; however, on this site, we steer you to the best values for your money at every level.

 In terms of how much to bring: not that much in cash.
 You never have to carry too much cash in New York, and while the city’s pretty safe, it’s best not to overstuff your wallet (although always make sure you have at least $20 in cash for small purchases).